 More specifically, PhinisheD is devoted to those who, try as they may, cannot seem to finish their dissertations or theses without a little extra help.
 The vast majority of PhinisheD users are struggling or have struggled against writers block, procrastination, organizational challenges, difficult committee members or supervisors, departmental politics, and the agonistic and hierarchical atmosphere of the university.
 All of these things can gnaw at the self-esteem and impede the progress of the sensitive soul.
 PhinisheD is meant to be a platform for the exchange of peer support and friendly advice among those who find the road of their academic journey to be a bit more steep and rocky than they anticipated.
 At PhinisheD, we travel that road together.

 The current PhinisheD web site was developed and is administered by Dr. Thomas B. Jankowski, also known as Tom or the webmaster.
 It is hosted at his workplace, the Institute of Gerontology (IOG) at Wayne State University in Detroit, Michigan, USA.
 Now a researcher and administrator at IOG, Tom fought a mighty battle with his own doctoral dissertation and, with the help of his phriends at PhinisheD, eventually prevailed.
 Keeping PhinisheD online as a resource for struggling dissertation and thesis writers is a labor of love for Tom, and he is committed to ensuring that the site remain free of advertising and free of charge to anyone who feels the need to use it.
+However, if you find PhinisheD helpful and would like to make a small donation to support its development and upkeep, you can do so by clicking the button below and your donation will be gratefully accepted.
+But even if you love PhinisheD and use it every day, you ought not feel obligated to contribute, especially if you are a poor student.
+Feel free to send PhinisheD a little of your beer money if you'd like, but please don't send your rent money, your grocery money, or your tuition money!

 |The History of the PhinisheD Web Site|